 But the story doesn't end there.
-In the March of 1971 The Akron Beacon Journal ran a story by William Kezziah, about two former inmates from Akron, Ohio, who served time at Old Montana Prison, Deer Lodge, who both had their suspicions on the Zodiac Killer's identity.
-One former prisoner Edward Wayne Edwards has already been discussed, the second wanted his identity withheld from print for fear of reprisals.
+In the March of 1971 The Akron Beacon Journal ran a story by William Kezziah about two former inmates from Akron, Ohio, who served time at Old Montana Prison, Deer Lodge - who both had their suspicions on the Zodiac Killer's identity.
+One former prisoner Edward Wayne Edwards has already been discussed, but the second wanted his identity withheld from print for fear of reprisals.
 But he spoke about an inmate called Richard.
 Unfortunately though, he could not recall his surname.

-He stated he first recognized the likeness to the inmate he once knew, when he saw the composite sketch of the Zodiac Killer in a story by the Beacon Journal in February 1971, chronicling the Zodiac Killer during and after the callous murder of taxicab driver Paul Stine in Presidio Heights on October 11th 1969.
+He stated he first recognized the likeness to the inmate he once knew when he saw the composite sketch of the Zodiac Killer in a story by the Beacon Journal in February 1971, chronicling the Zodiac Killer during and after the callous murder of taxicab driver Paul Stine in Presidio Heights on October 11th 1969.
 He spent time with Richard at Deer Lodge Prison somewhere around the years 1956 to 1959, remembering that Richard was somewhat a loner, bullied by other inmates.
-However he was an auto mechanic, very interested in reading, particularly Egyptian history.
+However, he was an auto mechanic, very interested in reading - particularly Egyptian history.
 This was not the first inmate to have leanings towards this particular subject.
-We cannot verify whether these recollections are accurate, born out of genuine experiences or simply a case of 'attention seeking', something that we have grown used to in the Zodiac case.
+We cannot verify whether these recollections are accurate, born out of genuine experiences or simply a case of 'attention seeking', but are worth noting.

-Was the Zodiac Killer an inmate at Deer Lodge Prison or had some connection to, sometime prior to December 20th 1968.
-Did he return to prison between March 22nd 1971 and January 29th 1974.
+Was the Zodiac Killer an inmate at Deer Lodge Prison, or had some connection to prior to December 20th 1968?
+Did he return to prison between March 22nd 1971 and January 29th 1974?
 And are the words he gave up on September 27th 1969 something he never foresaw being repeated and therefore their significance to unveiling the truth may be closer than we think.